 The committee will have around 30 amendments to consider after it resumes debate on SOPA.
 Opponents of the bill flooded the committee with amendments in an effort to slow down its march toward approval of the legislation.
 Those against the bill on the Judiciary Committee include Republicans Jason Chaffetz, Darrell Issa of California, and Jim Sensenbrenner of Wisconsin, as well as Democrats Zoe Lofgren of California and Jared Polis of Colorado.

-The committee previously voted down about 20 amendments designed to address concerns from many members of the Internet and digital rights communities.
+voted down about 20 amendments designed to address concerns from many members of the Internet and digital rights communities.

 On Friday, the committee only voted on a couple of amendments, including one offered by Sensenbrenner that would have removed provisions in the bill allowing private copyright holders to seek court orders requiring payment processors and online advertising networks to stop doing business with websites accused of copyright infringement.
 The committee rejected the amendment in a 20-8 vote.